bdonr/legal/terms_template.md

 We take intellectual property rights seriously.
-In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers. **[LINK TO FULL COPYRIGHT POLICY IF APPLICABLE.]**
+In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers. **https://github.com/bdonr/legal/blob/main/copyright_template.md**

 ## Governing Law